aburns4/MoTIF/task_automation/seq2act/README.md

 ```
 sh create_rico_sca.sh
 ```
  NOTE: The authors of Seq2Act never released the text file containing input candidate words for their synthetic typing events.
 As a result, I chose a list of the top 10k English non-swear words.
-COnsequently, their exact experiments are not reproduceable from scratch.
+Consequently, their exact experiments are not reproduceable from scratch.
 Feel free to change this file based on your needs or design choices.

 The bash script has different flags you can change as you need.
 The filter files we provide create different splits of RicoSCA data for evaluating MoTIF; e.g., the ua_ut filter creates a split of the training data for evaluating an unseen app and unseen task test split.
 See the `data_generation` folder for more info.

-For MoTIF, if you want to start from scratch or modify the original data processing, first download the two raw data folders [here](https://drive.google.com/file/d/1XScaD4Pr3K9a9E013wQdh4qd-svdkeVe/view?usp=sharing) (rename this first folder from "raw" to "traces_02_14_21")and [here]() (should be already named "traces_03_17_21") and place it in the `data/motif/raw` directory.
+For MoTIF, if you want to start from scratch or modify the original data processing, first download the two raw data folders [here](https://drive.google.com/file/d/1XScaD4Pr3K9a9E013wQdh4qd-svdkeVe/view?usp=sharing) (rename this first folder from "raw" to "traces_02_14_21") and [here]() (should be already named "traces_03_17_21") and place it in the `data/motif/raw` directory.
 Next, run

 ```
 sh dedup.sh